 IMPORTANT!
-Release the splitter control immediately when the wedge gets to the fully extended or retracted position.
-If you hold the splitter control after the wedge is fully extended or retracted, the hydraulic fluid will become too hot.
+Release the splitter control immediately when the wedge gets to the fully extended position.
+If you hold the splitter control after the wedge is fully extended, the hydraulic fluid will become too hot.

-When a log is cut unevenly, put the flattest edge of the log toward a stop block.
+When a log is cut unevenly, put the flattest edge of the log toward the stop-block.